 HUM 4213 Will Rogers' America

-An interdisciplinary study and critical examination of the diverse and complex American culture between 1915 and 1935 as see through the cultural artifacts of Will rogers.
+An interdisciplinary study and critical examination of the diverse and complex American culture between 1915 and 1935 as seen through the cultural artifacts of Will Rogers.
 Considers relevant issues such as socio-historical-political contexts and multicultural questions of the era.